-Janice Miller appointed Jamaica's Ambassador to Caricom
+Janice Miller appointed Jamaica's ambassador to Caricom

 |

-KINGSTON, Jamaica — Minister of Foreign Affairs and Foreign Trade, Senator Kamina Johnson Smith, has announced the appointment of Janice Miller as Ambassador of Jamaica to the Caribbean Community (Caricom), effective June 30, 2021.
+MINISTER of Foreign Affairs and Foreign Trade Senator Kamina Johnson Smith yesterday announced the appointment of Janice Miller as Ambassador of Jamaica to the Caribbean Community (Caricom), effective June 30.

-Speaking on the appointment, Johnson Smith said: “I am pleased with the appointment of Ambassador Miller, whose commitment to realising the goals of regional integration is laudable.
+“I am pleased with the appointment of Ambassador Miller, whose commitment to realising the goals of regional integration is laudable.
 She is a seasoned diplomat who is fully equipped to seek the best for both Jamaica and Caricom in negotiations and deliberations, in particular, at the Caricom Committee of Ambassadors.
-Ambassador Miller has come full circle so to speak, having begun her professional journey at the Caricom Secretariat.”
+Ambassador Miller has come full circle, so to speak, having begun her professional journey at the Caricom Secretariat,” the minister said.

-In her virtual presentation of Letters of Credence to the Secretary-General of Caricom, Ambassador Irwin LaRocque, Ambassador Miller said, “I am determined to amplify Jamaica's commitment and vision for the region's success.
+In her virtual presentation of Letters of Credence to the Caricom Secretary General Ambassador Irwin LaRocque, Ambassador Miller said, “I am determined to amplify Jamaica's commitment and vision for the region's success.
 More can be done to deepen integration and to strengthen mechanisms within Caricom, and I am looking forward to contributing to the work at hand.”

-Ambassador Miller is currently the under-secretary for bilateral, regional and hemispheric affairs at the ministry.
-She returned to Jamaica in 2020 upon completion of her tour of duty as Jamaican High Commissioner to Canada (2014-2020).
+Ambassador Miller, who was, up to her appointment, the under-secretary for bilateral, regional and hemispheric affairs at the ministry, returned to Jamaica in 2020 upon completion of her tour of duty as Jamaican High Commissioner to Canada (2014-2020).

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login